 If your customers are saying great things about you, don’t be shy about sharing.
 Other prospects want to hear what your previous customers think of you and your company.

-16. Set Up Strong Email Marketing
+16. Create a Strong Email Marketing Strategy

 Establishing audience loyalty happens in two phases:

 - Gaining initial trust

 Solid email marketing assists you with the second phase.
 It’s a way to interact with your audience consistently over time.